nichannah/ocean-nudge/README.md

 # Use

 Follow the example steps below to nudge MOM or NEMO using ORAS4 monthly data.
-See [here](docs/NEMO_GODAS_pentad.md) for an example that nudges NEMO using GODAS pentad (5 daily) data.
+In addition [here](docs/NEMO_GODAS_pentad.md) is an example that nudges [NEMO using GODAS pentad](docs/NEMO_GODAS_pentad.md).

 ## Step 1